Vandal Savage

-Vandar Adg of the Blood Tribe, more widely known as Vandal Savage, is a supervillain appearing in American comic books published by DC Comics.
+Vandal Savage (Vandar Adg) is a supervillain appearing in American comic books published by DC Comics.
 He is said to be a Cro-Magnon warrior who gained immortality and advanced healing abilities after encountering a strange meteorite during prehistoric times.
 For over 50,000 years, he plagues the Earth as a villain and occasional conqueror, sometimes using different names but most often calling himself Vandal Savage.
-He is a brilliant and sadistic tactician with immense knowledge in various sciences and forms of combat, able to fight effectively despite not having any superhuman powers beyond his ability to survive and heal from lethal wounds.
+He is a brilliant and sadistic tactician with immense knowledge in various sciences and forms of combat.
 Throughout history, his most frequent enemies are immortal or reincarnating heroes such as Immortal Man, Hawkman, Hawkgirl, and Resurrection Man.
 He is also a recurring foe of the Justice Society and the Justice League and occasionally works as a member of super-villain organizations such as the Injustice Society and the Legion of Doom.

-The character made his live-action debut in the Arrowverse crossover event "Heroes Join Forces" between the television series The Flash and Arrow, played by Casper Crump.
-Crump later reprised the role in the television series Legends of Tomorrow.
+Vandal Savage has been substantially adapted into media outside comics.
+He is voiced by Phil Morris in Justice League and Miguel Ferrer in Young Justice, with David Kaye replacing Ferrer following his death.
+Furthermore, Savage appears in media set in the Arrowverse, portrayed by Casper Crump.